XOP/css-codeguide/src/md/preprocessors.md

 }
 ```

-A lot of interesting happening here:
+Compared to the CSS formatting, there are some differences, or better say, complements:

 - variables' usage
 - mixins' usage
-- sass functions usage
+- sass functions' usage
 - nesting specifics

 We'll go through all these points in the following sections.